 Nakameguro is a small city located by Meguro River or Megurogawa (in Japanese “gawa” means river).
-Illumination along Meguro River indisputable is the best illumination site.
+The winter illumination along the Meguro River indisputable is one of the best illumination sites in Tokyo.

-This year, Ao no Dokutsu theme was brought to Shibuya and Yoyogi.
-The Nakameguro illumination used yellow gold LED lights instead.
-The illumination became even better than it was two years ago.
-Because LED lights are more efficient and affordable these days, there were even more LED lights used at the illumination festival at the Meguro River.
+The illumination in Tokyo has become even better than it was two years ago.
+Because the LED lights are more efficient and affordable these days, there were even more LED lights used at the illumination festival at the Meguro River.
 It’s far brighter than the blue LED lights used several years ago.
 It was much easier to take pictures of yellow LED lights than the blue.

 The illumination started at 4 pm before the sunset.
 Although it was yet a good time to take pictures, it was the best time to arrive and secure a spot for pictures taking.

-Because of the length of the river, people often mistake some other spots like Gotanda as Nakameguro.
+Because of the length of the river, people often mistakenly took some other spots like Gotanda as Nakameguro.
 Yes, Gotanda and Nakameguro are located by Meguro River but they are not the same place.

 The Nakameguro’s illumination festival will end December 25th.
 The area will be quiet after the festival ends until cherry blossom season by end of March 2017.